KannonZenetism/zenetism-field-physics/zenetism/mpx/theonic-office.md

 ---

-#### Note on “Per Universe”
+### Note on "Per Universe"

 When Zenetism says that **Theon** is singular **per universe**, this should not be read as though Theon is wholly contained inside a finished universe as one being among other beings.

-Rather, “per universe” refers to the singular **Theonic office** associated with each emanatory cycle of the **Biospiral** — that is, with each universe-generating lattice through which centropic and entropic motion unfold.
+Rather, "per universe" refers to the singular **Theonic office** associated with each emanatory cycle of the **Biospiral** — that is, with each universe-generating lattice through which centropic and entropic motion unfold.

 Thus, Theon is not merely intra-cosmic.
 It is the supernal gate proper to a given cosmological arc.